alistairtms/programming_test/question6.md

 Compare the two solutions, and discuss reasons why you might prefer one over the other.
 Can you think of any other solutions?

+#Answer:
+I would prefer the second solution to the first one, due to the fact that sets are immutable while list are mutable.
+Mathematical operations are best done with sets where the values will stay constant, especially in this use case where there is a set target that the function is trying to achieve.